-- -> In a critical exploration of material such as texts, films, research and other projects that you are using for your project work. - -> In a critical examination of your project group topic, your vision developed from it as well as your video.
+- In a critical exploration of material such as texts, films, research and other projects that you are using for your project work. - In a critical examination and contextualisation of your group's topic.
 This critical examination will play a key role for your critical comment.